vcmirko/ansible-lod/data/playbooks/README.md

     management_ip         : 10.0.0.1
 ```

-Now some of this information will always be the same, some will be the same in certain cases, some will be calculated values, some will need to be looked up, ...
+When we analyse this payload, some of this information will :

+- always be the same,
+- will be the same in certain cases,
+- will be calculated values,
+- will need to be looked up,
+- ...

 The concept of this framework is to merge 4 layers of information to build the final object.

 To make the framework dynamic we use a couple of variables in this framework that each contain a layer of information :